matthewd673/Verdant/LogConsole/README.md

 This is due to performance constraints.

 The `Debugging.Log` class is used to print messages to LogConsole.
-[This wiki article](https://github.com/matthewd673/IsoEngine/wiki/Debugging.Log) covers the API more thoroughly.
+[This wiki article](https://github.com/matthewd673/Verdant/wiki/Debugging.Log) covers the API more thoroughly.
-Calls to `WriteLine` will only trigger when IsoEngine is running under a debugger, but should still probably be removed from release builds.
+Calls to `WriteLine` will only trigger when Verdant is running under a debugger, but should still probably be removed from release builds.

 **NOTE:** The LogConsole tool and `Debugging.Log` APIs are only intended for local development use on ports that are not public-facing.